 If you'd like to learn about how we can help you permanently dry your basement, contact us today!!
-We offer free basement waterproofing quotes to homeowners throughout the Canada, the United States, and the United Kingdom, and we have someone in your neighborhood!
+We offer free basement waterproofing estimates to homeowners throughout the Canada and the United States, and we have someone in your neighborhood!

-Each of our free quotes includes a personal, on-site inspection, a professional consultation, and a written cost quote.
+Each of our free estimates includes a personal, on-site inspection, a professional consultation, and a written cost estimate.
 We'll also send you a full-color complimentary copy of our full-color waterproofing book for you to keep.

 Our innovative and forward-thinking approach to designing products has solved wet basement problems that the basement waterproofing and crawl space industry has faced for decades, and our patented sump pump systems are the smartest and most reliable.
 Plus we listen to our customers and respond accordingly!
 Basement Systems Inc. has been awarded 24 Patents and 19 Innovation Prizes on waterproofing products we use every day, including a battery back up sump pump system.
 This approach ensures the best waterproofing systems and solutions available.